 Zuko automatically adds two attributes to your forms:

 Segmenting your data by device type can show you where your most problematic customer form experiences lie.
-You may notice specific fields on mobile devices have high abandonment vs other device types or that users return to fields more in a particular browser.
+You may notice specific fields on mobile devices have high abandonment vs other device types or that visitors return to fields more in a particular browser.

 Custom attributes appear in the filter list/dropdown on: